BlackJackTone/agdlsadfjl/readme.md

 T9: We will make it clear ahead in Sec 5.1.

-T10: We perceive that the maximum data utilization case just results in a more concise and no simpler case than the minimum data utilization, which not only serves the application but also forms an upper and lower bound together with the minimum utilization case.
+T10: We perceive that the maximum data utilization case just results in a more concise and no simpler case than the minimum data utilization.
+It not only serves the application but also forms an upper and lower bound together with the minimum utilization case.

 T11: We will detail more in Sec 5.1.